-The Autotrans website is also your best bet if you want to check bus timetables for routes from elsewhere in Croatia to Opatija.
+The Arriva website is also your best bet if you want to check bus timetables for routes from elsewhere in Croatia to Opatija.

 Its proper emergence as a town took place in the 19th century, when it was part of the Austro-Hungarian Empire.
 A wealthy Rijeka businessman, Iginio Scarpa, built the Villa Angiolina in 1844 as a holiday home and to entertain clients and Austrian nobility.

-From this point on, Opatija emerged as a popular tourist destination especially as it and nearby Rijeka were linked to Vienna by rail.
-Further hotels and villas were built in the later part of the 19th century, including the Hotel Kvarner and the Hotel Imperial, as well as a 12km long promenade by the sea, the lungomare.
-As mentioned, Opatija became something of a upscale, elegant resort and was popular with nobility, royalty and the celebrities of the time – even becoming known as the “Austrian Nice”!
-Its positioning meant it has – and still does – have a temperate climate, and so was also considered a spa and health resort, suitable for treating a variety of ailments.
+From this point on, Opatija emerged as a popular tourist destination, especially as it and nearby Rijeka were linked to Vienna by rail.
+Further hotels and villas were built in the latter part of the 19th century, including the Hotel Kvarner and Hotel Imperial.
+The 12km-long promenade by the sea, the lungomare, was also built during this time.
+As mentioned, Opatija became something of an upscale, elegant resort and was popular with nobility, royalty and the celebrities of the time.
+It even became known as the “Austrian Nice”!
+Its positioning meant it has – and still does have – a temperate climate, and so was also considered a spa and health resort, suitable for treating a variety of ailments.

 Sightseeing in Opatija

-St Jacob’s Church is built on the site of the abbey from which Opatija grew.
-Parts of the church stem from the early 16th century, but the majority of its current structure was was reconstructed in 1937.
+St James’s Church is built on the site of the abbey from which Opatija grew.
+Parts of the church are from the early 16th century, but the majority of its current structure was reconstructed in 1937.

-Villa Angiolina, the first major building to be built in modern-day Opatija – in 1844 – still exists today and is in good condition.
+Villa Angiolina, the first major building to be built in modern-day Opatija – in 1844 – still exists today.
 It is surrounded by a beautiful nature park, with plants brought (at that time) from India, China, Japan, South America and Australia.

 The lungomare is the 12-km seaside promenade, initially constructed in 1889, which stretches all the way to Lovran.
-Originally intended for use in physiotherapy (as mentioned, Opatija was a health resort), the path winds past many of Opatija’s attractions and is a lovely walking path along the sea.
+Originally intended for use in physiotherapy (as mentioned, Opatija was a health resort), the path winds past many of Opatija’s attractions and is a lovely wall to stroll along the sea.

-One of the town’s most famous symbols is the Maiden with the Seagull, a sculpture from 1956 of a girl with her hand stretched out to a seagull, looking out to sea.
+One of the town’s most famous symbols is the Maiden with the Seagull (shown below).
+Built in 1956, this sculpture depicts a girl with her hand stretched out to a seagull, looking out to sea.

 Accommodation in Opatija